Countries with USCIS Offices

 USCIS published guidance on circumstances that may qualify as exceptional.

-If your request to file an I-130 petition with a U.S. Embassy or Consulate is not authorized by USCIS, then you must file the petition with the USCIS Chicago Lockbox.
+If your request to file an I-130 petition with a U.S. Embassy or Consulate is not authorized by USCIS, then you must file the petition with the USCIS Dallas Lockbox.

 I-360 and I-600 Petitions